January 22, 2019

 It’s safe to say that a life of clutter is an overwhelming one.
+So, how do you organize your life and increase productivity?
 Whether your office desk is overflowing or your home is in disarray, the cluttered chaos could be hindering you and your productivity.
 As a result, one’s quality of life suffers.
 The “productivity” we speak of can apply to both work and lifestyle, so decluttering your home and your workspace can greatly improve how you live from morning to night.

 When things pile up–literally and figuratively–stress levels increase.
 Not only does desk clutter make it difficult to locate items when they’re needed, but it can also give off an unprofessional air.
 If a supervisor asks for a document that is misplaced among the chaos, this could be detrimental to a project or presentation, and maybe even one’s job.
 Properly labeling and filing items in an organized, user-friendly way can cut down the accumulated 20 minutes a day looking for misplaced (or lost forever) items.